 Local workers - Occupations - Education and Training

-Within the Lismore City, the Education and Training workforce has a similar proportion of Managers and Professionals compared to New South Wales.
+Within the Gunnedah Shire, the Education and Training workforce has a similar proportion of Managers and Professionals compared to the Arts and Recreation Services workforce.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

 The occupations of the local workers in Gunnedah Shire will be influenced by factors including: